 Other tax issues

 Here, we look in detail at common types of savings income, including bank and building society interest, and dividend income.
-For a brief overview of the taxation of savings and dividend income check out our factsheet Savings and dividend tax.
 For information on the Help-to-Save scheme, please see our dedicated page.

 What is bank or building society interest?